elsasn/crudslim/README.md

 # crudslim
-CRUD API Menggunakan Slim Framework
+A Simple CRUD API using Slim Framework.